dart-lang/pub/doc/repository-spec-v2.md

 versions of the API to change responses.

 Clients are strongly encouraged to specify an `Accept` header.
-But for compatibility will probably want to assume API version `2`, if no `Accept` header is specified.
+But for compatibility we will probably want to assume API version `2`, if no `Accept` header is specified.